 Oliver Frljić: To both of them.
 Theatre seems to be very stubborn in defence of its own conservatism.
 After all the experimentation in literature, after all that has been done in film, after all the innovations of conceptual art, after performance-art, which partially originated as a response to problem of theatrical representation, theatre still finds a lot of joy in being a servant of literature, as philosophy was once self-designated to be the servant of theology.

-To be honest, I don’t believe the theater is what we see on the stage.
+To be honest, I don’t believe the theatre is what we see on the stage.
 I think the theatre is what’s happening in the heads of the audience.
 Instead of one total image or idea on the stage, we have to deal with a multitude of experiences and good theatre shouldn’t want to unify them, but to plant into them semantic bombs with different timings that will trigger them.

 I count on the losses and surpluses of meaning that will come in the course of time.
 However one tries to control the meaning, different times can overwrite it and rewrite it.
 We experienced this recently with Anna Karenina oder Arme Leute here at Gorki.
 We made it three years ago under completely different circumstances.
 [But] a few days ago the end of this performance, when one of the characters goes through a picture of Vladimir Putin, it had a completely different significance.